SecureIdentityAlliance/osia/src/doc/functional/_abis.rst

 .. py:function:: getGalleries(callback, options)
     :noindex:

-    Get the ID os all the galleries.
+    Get the ID of all the galleries.

     **Authorization**: :todo:`To be defined`